Skip to content

 What Happens When You Generate a Report

-When you click Generate, the following happens: Picasi collects all updates from the currently visible inbox section—filtered by the active folder and any set filters.
-These updates are passed to an AI model along with your AI context (if available).
+When you click Generate, the following happens: Picasi collects all updates from the currently visible portion of your inbox—filtered by the active folder and any filters you’ve set.
+These updates, along with your AI context (if available), are passed to an AI model.

-The model is given a clear task: either to summarize, analyze, create a list, write LinkedIn posts, or identify conversation starters.
-In addition, you can provide an optional focus text that steers the output in a specific direction.
+The model is given a clear task: to summarize, analyze, create a list, write LinkedIn posts, or identify conversation starters.
+In addition, you can provide an optional focus text to steer the output in a specific direction.

 The AI processes all of this in the background—hence the short wait time of 15 seconds to two minutes—and returns a finished text, which Picasi saves as a report.